vipinvkmenon/terraform-exporter-btp/docs/concepts.md

 2. Creating the files with the import block based on the information from the documentation and reading the data from the platform leveraging the corresponding Terraform [data sources](https://registry.terraform.io/providers/SAP/btp/latest/docs).

-3. Executing the Terraform commands via Terraform CLI to generate the resource configuration and store the results in the file system.
+3. Executing the Terraform/OpenTofu commands via Terraform/OpenTofu CLI to generate the resource configuration and store the results in the file system.

 The following points should be mentioned: